 Further complicating the search for a size-friendly provider is availability and access.
 Some people are limited to the list of providers they can select based on insurance and cost.

-Let’s dig into some helpful steps to take when going to doctor appointments alone when you’re fearful of fat-shaming.
+Let’s dig into helpful steps when going to doctor appointments alone when you’re fearfully questioning, will my doctor fat-shame me?

 1. Plan Ahead For Doctor Visits

 Odds are you’re reading this article because you already know what it’s like to be fat-shamed by a care provider (and I’m sure sorry if that’s the case).